joaoalsousa/joaoalsousa/README.md

 - 👋 Hey, I’m @joaoalsousa, an IT individual that takes advantage of the tools and technologies available in the market to grow professionally in a productive way.
 - 👨‍💻 I’m mostly interested in web development.
-- 🌱 I’m currently expanding my knowledge by taking programming lessons on freeCodeCamp.org
+- 🌱 I’m expanding my knowledge by taking programming lessons on freeCodeCamp.org and edx.org
 - 💫 I’m looking forward to a new professional challenge, if you think I can be a valuable asset for your team don’t hesitate to contact me.
 You can reach me via an email to joaoantoniolopessousa@gmail.com, I will be more than glad to give you a quick answer.

 <!---